 The Authority has entered into various operating agreements for the operations and maintenance of System parking facilities in accordance with the Bond Indenture.
 Pursuant to the operating agreements, the operator is responsible for submitting an annual budget and, if necessary any revisions thereto to the Authority, including among other things, adjustments to the current rate structure of charges for parking, subject in all events to the adoption and approval by the Authority.
-The agreements generally provide that the Authority will advance funds to the operator to pay operating costs on a monthly basis, based upon the budget.
-Included in the operating costs was a management fee of \$64 for each year ended June 30, 2018 and 2017.
+The agreements generally provide that the Authority will advance funds to the operating costs on a monthly basis, based upon the budget.
+Included in the operating costs was a management fee of \$62 and \$64, for the years ended June 30, 2019 and 2018, respectively.
 The management fee is included in Contracting Services on the Statement of Revenues, Expenses and Changes in Net Position.
 A settlement is made annually when the actual expenses incurred by the operator are known.
 All revenues received from the parking facilities are deposited with the bond trustee.